 My Albanian and I were on the way to Mercato Centrale, the Central Market in Florence.
 As usual, he was patient with my food obsession and let me slowly peruse the main floor ogling bread, fresh pasta, meat, dark green bottles of extra virgin olive oil and such.
 I was always wishing I had money to buy all the things I knew I could make into a “better than sex” meal.
 Alas, I was a poor art student with nothing to my name.
 We then ascended to the second floor via the old iron stairs (in Italy, the second floor is considered the 1st floor, which is frankly, dumb in my opinion) where all the vendors sold fruit and vegetables.

 My Albanian always treated me to a favorite treat, crystallized ginger, which I always purchased from the crotchety-old Dried-fruit Man.
 Dried-fruit Man seemed to despise all his other customers and tourists trying to buy from him and he would grunt when reluctantly accepting a few lira in exchange for his goods.
 However, his eyes always softened and he would smile warmly when I purchased, most likely, too much from him.
 I liked to imagine that perhaps I reminded him of a lost love or one of his estranged granddaughters.
-I love old people, they keep it real.
-We then headed over to our Banana Lady, and she loved My Albanian.
+I love old people.
+They keep it real.
+We then headed over to our Banana Lady and she loved My Albanian.
 She was always winking at him, calling him “Il Latino.”
-I have never been the jealous type, and I enjoyed seeing him cast his charm over this middle-aged lady.
+I am not the jealous type, and I enjoyed seeing him cast his charm over this middle-aged lady.
 After weighing the whole bag of bananas, she would always throw in an extra banana for him.
 As a former starving artist, I am all for using your allure if it means getting food for free…within reason of course.
-I can’t tell you how many meals, drinks, and pizza I got for free while living in Italy, thank you horny Italians!
+I can’t tell you how many meals, drinks, and pizza I got for free while living in Italy, thank you, Italian men!

 Peel Thy Figs!